kivanctezoren/ccnn-uq-bootstrap/README.md

 * Train & Forget method was also difficult to implement due to the CIFAR-10 dataset of PyTorch holding its targets as lists rather than numpy arrays, in contrast with the Fashion MNIST dataset.

 We dealt with or skipped the aforementioned issues through the following assumptions and strategies:
-* KIVANÇ BURAYA NE YAPTIYSAN YAZ CCNN İÇİN
+* @TODO KIVANÇ BURAYA NE YAPTIYSAN YAZ CCNN İÇİN
 * We decided to trust the authors while considering the theoretical background and validity of their transfer learning approaches.
 * We additionally report results for another LeNet-5 architecture that we thought could produce better results.
 * We took the average interval length calculation strategy just as the authors proposed, we do not calculate any classwise interval length whatsoever.